Who is Responsible for Littering from a Motor Vehicle?

 • Seattle, Washington: Seattle’s local laws include hefty fines and even the possibility of vehicle impoundment for severe cases of littering from vehicles.
 The city also runs regular litter patrols to catch offenders in the act.

-• Atlanta, Georgia: In Atlanta, littering from a vehicle can lead to fines and mandatory environmental education programs.
+• Atlanta, Georgia: In Atlanta, littering from a vehicle can result in fines and participation in mandatory environmental education programs.
 The city places a strong focus on educating its residents about the impacts of litter.

-By understanding these laws and how they are enforced, we can better appreciate the gravity of littering from motor vehicles.
+By understanding these laws and how they are enforced, we can better appreciate the gravity of motor vehicle littering.

 Adherence to these regulations not only avoids penalties but also contributes to a cleaner, healthier environment for everyone.